A Summer Holiday

-A Summer Holiday (other English-language titles are No Vacation for Maigret, Maigret on Holiday, and Maigret's Holiday; Les Vacances de Maigret) is a detective novel by Belgian writer Georges Simenon, featuring his character inspector Jules Maigret.
-The novel was written between November 11 to November 20, 1947, in Tucson, Arizona, United States.
+A Summer Holiday (other English-language titles include No Vacation for Maigret, Maigret on Holiday, and Maigret's Holiday; Les Vacances de Maigret) is a detective novel by Belgian writer Georges Simenon, featuring his character inspector Jules Maigret.
+The novel was written between November 11 and November 20, 1947, in Tucson, Arizona, United States.
 The book was published in the following year by Presses de la Cité.